 The COVID-19 Immunity Task Force’s mandate

-On April 23, 2020, the Government of Canada launched the COVID-19 Immunity Task Force (CITF).
-The Task Force’s mandate is to catalyze, support, fund and harmonize knowledge on SARS-CoV-2 immunity for federal, provincial, and territorial decision-makers in their efforts to protect Canadians and minimize the impact of the COVID-19 pandemic.
+On April 23, 2020, the Government of Canada launched the COVID-19 Immunity Task Force (CITF), which carried out operations until March 31, 2024.
+Over nearly four years, the Task Force’s mandate was to catalyze, support, fund and harmonize knowledge on SARS-CoV-2 immunity for federal, provincial, and territorial decision-makers in their efforts to protect Canadians and minimize the impact of the COVID-19 pandemic.

 Advancing our understanding of immunity: Is immunity a given once someone has had COVID-19?
 How long does it last?
 Are there factors that make immunity wane faster?